Client is reacting very slow

 Have a nice sunday!

-#12 Updated by Vincent Le Goff about 2 years ago
+#12 Updated by Vincent Le Goff over 2 years ago

 Yes, I have tried yesterday and this morning, but I still get the message: